jjgoings/trump-covid-briefings/README.md

 Perhaps more interesting is to try and find patterns in Trump's sentiment.
 Initially, I noticed the big spike in sentiment on March 24, as well as a pretty big drop in sentiment on April 1.
 On March 24, there was a big stock market rally, and on April 1, the market suffered a few days of losses.
 I wondered: could it be that Trump's mood is correlated with stock market performance?

 To investigate, I plotted Trump's sentiment versus the percent change in the closing value of the Dow Jones Industrial Average.
-On first look, you can see that the briefing sentiment shows some correlation with changes in thew DJIA.
+On first look, you can see that the briefing sentiment shows some correlation with changes in the DJIA.
 If the market is doing bad, Trump is generally more negative, and if the market is doing well, Trump is more positive.
 It's tough to say which direction the correlation goes (correlation is not causation!) but given that Trump usually holds his briefings later in the day, I'm inclined to think the market bears more influence on his mood.
 But the issues are complicated and there are many more variables at play, so take it with a grain of salt.

 <p align="center">
 <img alt="" src="/briefings/src/models/vader/sentiment_vs_djia.png" width="800" />